TomerGamerTV/UAT-Global-Server/README.md

 ## Changelogs
 - **21/12/2025**
 Logging in from your phone/another device now causes the current task to pause.
+Forced brightness check again everytime infirmary is pressed.

 - **19/12/2025**
 Exposed event weight to webui for user to configure.